Dr-Srujan/Depression-interactive-clinical-scenario/README.md

 ## Contributing
 Feel free to submit issues or pull requests to improve the content and functionality of this interactive case study.

+## License
+This project is licensed under a Creative Commons Attribution 4.0 International License - see the [LICENSE](LICENSE) file for details.